jacebalaron/HollowKnight.RandomizerMod/README.md

 - The Connected-Area Room randomizer works similarly to Room randomizer, with the additional constraint that it attempts to keep rooms from the same area connected, up to a certain extent, and not affecting single entrance rooms.
 Also, note the following:
 - Due to an imbalance in the number of left and right transitions, the Divine and Grimm tents are included in the randomization, but their vanilla entrances have been removed, and will not spawn in Dirtmouth
-- The nightmare lantern must be lit to obtain Grimmchild
+- The nightmare lantern must be lit to check Grimmchild
 - Sly must be rescued to use his shop

 ## New game mechanics